 Alston House Hotel is an imposing 17th century building situated a few minutes stroll from the centre of Alston; which is one of the highest towns in the UK.
 Alston is well known for its quaint cobbled streets and lovely shops.
 Over the last two years all of their rooms have been completely refurbished with luxury bathrooms, flat-screen TVs, deep, plush carpets and high quality memory foam beds for that all important good night’s sleep.
 They are delighted to consistently be the No 1 place to eat in Alston on Trip Advisor.
 Lighter bites and delicious homemade cakes and scones are served in the house cafe, which is an ideal place to chill and take in the stunning views.

 Pedal through the former mining village of Nenthead, still with many miles of accessible mines, before facing another challenging climb to the highest point on the route - Black Hill at 609 metres above sea level.
 The rest of the day offers a relatively easy ride to your next overnight stop at Stanhope.

 You can be sure of a warm welcome when you arrive at Parkhead Station House.
-All the Bedrooms are named after the railway stations that existed along the original railway line to Consett.
+All the bedrooms are named after the railway stations that existed along the original railway line to Consett.
 There is a guest lounge to unwind in the evenings, or on summer evenings you can enjoy the beautiful outdoor surroundings taking in the views of the moorland.
 Parkhead is also a tearoom where you can enjoy a great selection of homemade treats, snacks and daily specials.

 A steep climb out of Stanhope takes you up Crawley Side to join the Waskerley Way where you will be rewarded by beautifully remote moorland views.
 This last leg of your trip leads you through the North Pennines Geopark and countryside until reaching the River Tyne.
 Finally, reach the sea at Tynemouth Castle and dip your front wheel in the ocean to signal the end of your sea to sea cycling adventure.